openshift-kni/baremetal-deploy/install-steps.md

 your domain.
 For clarity in the example, the domain used is `example.com` and the cluster name used is `openshift`.
 Ensure to change these according to your environment specifics.

+If deploying an IPv6 environment, you should create the same records, but instead of A records, you have to create the respective AAAA records.

 1. Login to the DNS server via `ssh`
 2. Suspend updates to all dynamic zones: `rndc freeze`